Leifhaa/IN4030-oblig-3/README.md

 #### Discussion of the results
 From the results we can first see that paralleling the sieve seems to give a speedup.
 Once n increases, the efficiency of multithreading the program is also increasing.
-At 2 billion, we have a speedup for around 1.7 which means that the algorithm almost runs twice the speed due to running multithreaded.
+At 2 billion, we have a speedup for around 1.659 which means that the algorithm is almost runs at twice the speed due to running multithreaded.
 For smaller numbers however, it's not giving large speedsup.
-For e.g 2000000 we see that we only achieve speedup of 1.066.
+For e.g 20000000 we see that we only achieve speedup of 1.048 and when n is even lower, then parallelization is slower likely due to overhead of starting threads etc.
-We can also see that the parallel sieve does complete at 9401.941 which is below the requirement of the sieve completing in 30 seconds.
+We can also see that the parallel sieve does complete at 8012.440 which is below the requirement of the sieve completing in 30 seconds.

-Over to the factorization part, we can see that the speedup actually decreases as n becomes larger.
+Over to the factorization part, we can see that the speedup is around the same or even decreases as n becomes larger.
 I was expecting the speedup to also increase as n increased for this algorithm, however the opposite occurred.
-I believe this occurs as the sequential algorithm performs quite fast (1036.304 for 2 billion) and is able to stop earlier if it recognizes that it's completed.
-For the parallel algorithm however, it's not able to do the same which influences that it's slower as n increases.
+I believe this occurs as the sequential algorithm performs quite fast (981.110 for 2 billion) and does not require either synchronization or startup of threads.
+For the parallel algorithm however, this is required which causes it to use some more time.
-It is however able to complete in around 9.4 seconds, or a total of 18030.864 for parallel sieve + parallel factorization which is below the requirement of 60 seconds.
-Due to this, I don't believe there's an bug in the algorithm, but simply that the sequential algorithm has internal code where it's able to conclude that it's finished earlier (only possible when running sequential)
+It is however able to complete in around 2.2 seconds which is also quite fast.

+For the whole procedure of sieve + factorization, we see that the sequential algorithm is faster for lower numbers likely due to not having to create threads, synchronize etc. As n increases however, the overhead turns out to be less significant and parallelize runs faster than sequential.
+I'd expect this speedup to increase more if we're increasing n to a higher number.

 ### 7. Conclusion – just a short summary of what you have achieved
 We can see that parallelling the sieve does give a speedup, especially once n becomes larger.
 Paralleling the factorization however did not give a speedup for my algorithms.
-As a result, the algorithms performs at about the same rate.
-Sequential factorization is faster in my tests and parallel sieve is faster in my tests.
+This is likely the result of that the sequential factorization was fast and the parallel factorization had much overhead & synchronization.
+In total however, when adding the sieve and the factorization, we see that parallelization is beneficial when n is 20000000 or more.